-Each dataset should be accompanied with a Dataset card to promote responsible usage, and alert the user to any potential biases within the dataset.
-This idea is inspired by the Model Cards proposed by Mitchell, 2018.
-Dataset cards help users understand the contents of the dataset, context for how the dataset should be used, how it was created, and considerations for using the dataset.
-This guide shows you how to create your own Dataset card.
+Each dataset should have a dataset card to promote responsible usage and inform users of any potential biases within the dataset.
+This idea was inspired by the Model Cards proposed by Mitchell, 2018.
+Dataset cards help users understand a dataset’s contents, the context for using the dataset, how it was created, and any other considerations a user should be aware of.

-Next, you need to generate structured tags.
-The tags help users discover your dataset on the Hub.
+Generate structured tags to help users discover your dataset on the Hub.
 Create the tags with the online Datasets Tagging app.

-Select the appropriate tags for your dataset from the dropdown menus, and save the file once you are done.
+Select the appropriate tags for your dataset from the dropdown menus.

-Fill out the Dataset card to the best of your ability.
-Refer to the Dataset Card Creation Guide for more detailed information about each section of the card.
+Fill out the dataset card sections to the best of your ability.
+Take a look at the Dataset Card Creation Guide for more detailed information about what to include in each section of the card.
 For fields you are unable to complete, you can write [More Information Needed].

-Feel free to take a look at these examples of good Dataset cards for inspiration:
+Feel free to take a look at these dataset card examples to help you get started: